-UNN graduate breaks 69-year-old record in University of Ibadan — Nigeria Today
+UNN Graduate Breaks 69-year-old Record In University Of Ibadan — Nigeria Today

-Ozibo Ekele, a 2016 graduate of Ibadan School of History, Faculty of Arts, University of Ibadan has broken a 69-year-old record at the department.
-Ekele is a 2013 graduate of the Univesity of Nsukka where he studied Mass communication before gaining admission into the University of Ibadan to study History.
-He became the first study…
+Ozibo Ekele, a 2013 Mass Communication graduate of the University of Nigeria Nsukka and a 2016 graduate of Ibadan School of History (Department of History), Faculty of Arts, University of Ibadan, broke a 69-year-old record of the school where he finished top of the Faculty and Department with a B.A.
+(First Class Honours) and a …

-The post UNN graduate breaks 69-year-old record in University of Ibadan appeared first on The Herald Nigeria Newspaper.
+The post UNN Graduate Breaks 69-year-old Record In University Of Ibadan appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research